runtimeverification/k/k-distribution/k-tutorial/1_basic/18_equality_and_conditionals/README.md

 module.
 The operator is `==K` and takes two terms of sort `K` and returns a `Bool`.
 It returns true if they are equal.
 This includes equality over builtin types such as `Map` and `Set` where equality is not purely structural in nature.
-However, it does not include any notion of semantic equality in user-defined.
+However, it does not include any notion of semantic equality over user-defined syntax.
 The inverse symbol for inequality is `=/=K`.

 ## Ternary Operator